 Solutions can demand both financial and legal work.
-True Bearing are particularly well prepared for this having both skill sets within our services.
+True Bearing are particularly well prepared for this, as we possess both skill sets within our services.
 Why not ask your adviser if he or she can include Inheritance Tax Planning in your advice package?

 Getting Some Guidance

-This list of tax benefits is by no means exhaustive, simply there to show that by being sensible with your finances could possibly help to reduce your tax liability.
+This list of tax benefits is by no means exhaustive and is simply there to show that being sensible with your finances could possibly help to reduce your tax liability.

 Getting help and seeking advice can be one of the most effective investments you make.
 Speak to our financial advisers to get help with your tax planning strategies.
 For a no-obligation meeting at our expense, call 01257 260011 or email firstname.lastname@example.org